Urban Neighbourhood place type

 Why are Urban Neighbourhoods important?

-Urban neighbourhoods provide a role in meeting the housing needs of the region.
+Urban neighbourhoods provide a role in meeting the housing needs of the city.
 Urban neighbourhoods can cater for a wide range of people with diverse needs and financial situations.
 With these areas having good access to services and activities it also provides residents with a lifestyle choice that isn’t reliant on a private motor vehicle.
 Given their locations they also make best use of existing infrastructure and facilities.

 Increasing the residential population around activity centres, especially higher order and district centres, will support the retail, commercial and community activities occurring in the adjoining centre, and in turn support local employment opportunities and the provision of frequent public transport.